-The most superficial comparison can be made on a syntactic level.
+The most superficial comparison between languages can be made on a syntactic level.
 The syntax of a programming language specifies how various language constructs are written.

 Python is the only language on the list that uses somewhat different, but still similar syntax.
 Python does not have a free-form syntax.

 While ZedLX is more similar to the rest of the programming languages, its syntax is not entirely in C-style.
 Instead, it leans somewhat towards the Python-style syntax.

 Since syntax of all the most popular programming languages in existence shows only small differences, most people usually don't experience a lot of syntactic issues when switching between languages.

 Syntax of a programming language is easy to learn.
 The hard thing to learn is how to effectively utilize all the common programming language features.
 All the mentioned languages have the same basic features: expressions, loops, variables, functions, types, etc. The advanced features are also very similar.

 The syntax of a programming language is mostly a superficial issue.
 On a deeper level, we can divide languages by the level of abstraction.